oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-devops-build-pipeline.md

         yum -y install graalvm-20-native-image
     ```

-2. Add the command to set the `JAVA_HOME` environment variable:
+2. Add the command to set the `JAVA_HOME` environment variable for Oracle GraalVM for JDK 20:

     ```yml
     env: